Heronian triangle: Examples

 There are Heronian triangles that cannot be obtained by joining Pythagorean triangles.
 For example, the Heronian triangle of side lengths $5, 29, 30$ and area 72, since none of its altitudes is an integer.
 Such Heronian triangles are known as indecomposable.
 However, every Heronian triangle can be constructed from right triangles with rational side lengths, and is thus similar to a decomposable Heronian triangle.
 In fact, at least one of the altitudes of a triangle is inside the triangle, and divides it into two right triangles.
-These triangles have rational sides, since the cosine and the sine of the angles of a Heronian triangle are rational numbers, and, with notation of the figure, one has $a=c\sin \alpha$ and $b=c\cos\alpha,$ where $\alpha$ is the left-most angle of the triangle.
+These triangles have rational sides, since the cosine and the sine of the angles of a Heronian triangle are rational numbers, and, with notation of the figure, one has $h=a\sin \alpha$ and $c_1=a\cos\alpha,$ where $\alpha$ is the left-most angle of the triangle.

 Rationality properties

 Many quantities related to a Heronian triangle are rational numbers.
 In particular: